eppeque/netcat/README.md

 ![Static Badge](https://img.shields.io/badge/nc-1.0.0-blue)

 Netcat is a computer networking utility for reading from and writing to network connections using TCP.
-See [this link](https://en.wikipedia.org/wiki/Netcat) to learn more about Netcat.
+[Learn more](https://en.wikipedia.org/wiki/Netcat).

-This is a cross-platform version written in Rust.
+This is a cross-platform version written in [Rust](https://rust-lang.org).

 ## Download and installation